The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Measuring Problematic Representations

 \subsection{Prevalence of pooling}

-As described in \Cref{sec:background:vulnerabilities}, pooling is the practice of using a single AdX account to manage the inventory of multiple domains.
-This results in a single AdX-issued publisher ID being associated with multiple domains.
-Although this practice enables more efficient management of advertising resources for publishers, it comes at the cost of increased opacity in the advertising ecosystem and reduces the usefulness of the end-to-end supply chain validation mechanisms introduced by the IAB.
+As described in \Cref{sec:background:vulnerabilities}, pooling is the practice of using a single AdX account to manage the inventory of multiple websites.
+This results in a single AdX-issued seller ID being associated with multiple websites.
+Although this practice enables more efficient management of advertising resources for publishers, it comes at the cost of increased opacity in the advertising ecosystem and reduces the effectiveness of the end-to-end supply chain validation mechanisms.

-\para{Gathering evidence of pooling with the \datastatic{2/22} dataset.} We begin by identifying evidence of pooling in the \controlfull and \misinfo{full} websites from our \datastatic{2/22} dataset.
-We use this dataset of \ads files associated with the Tranco top-100K domains to identify all cases where multiple domains listed the same publisher ID and AdX as a seller of their inventory.
-In total, we observed 79K unique pools --- \ie 79K unique (publisher ID, AdX) pairs were observed to have been shared by multiple publisher domains.
-Of these 79K pools, 8.7K (11\%) of the pools also included at least one of the misinformation domains in \misinfo{full}.
-We refer to these 79K pools identified through the \datastatic{2/22} dataset as {\em static pools}.
+\para{Gathering evidence of pooling with the \datastatic{} dataset.} We begin by identifying evidence of pooling in the \controlfull and \misinfo{full} websites from our \datastatic{} dataset.
+We use this dataset of \ads files associated with the Tranco top-100K domains to identify all cases where multiple domains listed the same seller ID and AdX as a seller of their inventory.
+In total, we observed 79K unique pools --- \ie 79K unique (seller ID, AdX) pairs were observed to have been shared by multiple publisher domains.
+Of these 79K pools, 11\% (8.7K) also included at least one of the misinformation websites in \misinfo{full}.
+We refer to these 79K pools identified through the \datastatic{} dataset as {\em static pools}.
 The size of these pools ranged from 2 to nearly 9K domains, with an average of 70 domains per pool.

-\para{Characteristics of pools identified in the \datastatic{2/22} dataset.} These above reported pool sizes were certainly larger than what we anticipated and necessitated additional inspection for a better understanding of our findings.
+\para{Characteristics of pools identified in the \datastatic{} dataset.} These above-reported pool sizes were certainly larger than what we anticipated and necessitated additional inspection for a better understanding of our findings.
 Specifically, we paid attention to the organizational relationships between pooled entities and whether pooling was occurring due to some ad-tech related mechanism.